Franck-Dernoncourt/NeuroNER/README.md

 NeuroNER is a program that performs named-entity recognition (NER).
 Website: [neuroner.com](http://neuroner.com).

 This page gives step-by-step instructions to install and use NeuroNER.
-If you already have Python 3 and TensorFlow 1.0, you can directly jump to the [Downloading NeuroNER](#downloading-neuroner).

 ## Table of Contents